COMMUNITY PARTNERS

 -

-The YWCA Greenwich has been providing critical domestic abuse services in Greenwich for over 40 years.
+The YWCA Greenwich has been providing critical domestic abuse services in Greenwich, CT for over 40 years.
 Through the Harmony Project, they help address violence and abuse in the community through public awareness, professional training, violence prevention programs, and sustainability services such as housing, civil legal guidance, and financial empowerment.

 -